 Who We Are

-The Iowa Association for Infant and Early Childhood Mental Health (IAIECMH) is a committed group of professionals who understand and value the role of mental health among young children and their families, and actively strive to deliver quality services to professionals who support children’s social, emotional and behavioral development.
+The Iowa Association for Infant and Early Childhood Mental Health (IA-IECMH) is a committed group of professionals who understand and value the role of mental health among young children and their families and who actively strive to deliver quality services to professionals supporting children’s social, emotional, and behavioral development.

 Our Strategic Goals:

-• Enhance the quality and capacity of Iowa’s early childhood professionals to meet the social, emotional, and behavioral needs of young children and their families.
+- Enhance the quality and capacity of Iowa’s early childhood workforce to meet the social, emotional, and behavioral needs of young children and their families.

-• Increase public awareness and understanding of the need for high quality, nurturing relationships during infancy and early childhood.
+- Increase public awareness of the need for high quality, nurturing relationships during infancy and early childhood.

-• Promote comprehensive and integrated services and supports for those working together to help children achieve their full social and emotional potential.
+- Promote comprehensive and integrated services for professionals who are helping children achieve their full social and emotional potential.

-Preventive and promotive efforts focused on advocacy are crucial in the context of early childhood development, due to the significant brain growth and neuroplasticity that occur from birth to age 5.
-During this critical period, a child’s brain is at its most malleable and responsive to the environment.
+Advocacy for preventive and promotive efforts are crucial in the context of early childhood development due to the significant brain growth and neuroplasticity that occurs from birth to age 5.
+During this critical period, a child’s brain is at its most malleable and responsive to the environment and experiences in relationships.

 HERE’S WHY OUR EFFORTS ARE SO IMPORTANT: